syoyo/tinygltf/wasm/README.md

 Download wasi-sdk https://github.com/WebAssembly/wasi-sdk

-Compile tinygltf with C++ exceptions and threads off.
+Compile tinygltf without C++ exceptions and threads.
 See `Makefile` for details (NOTE: TinyGLTF itself does not use RTTI and threading feature(C++ threads, posix, win32 thread))

 ## Build examples and Run